AlaminMahamud/Test-Driven-Development---Notes/tdd-kent-beck/README.md

 - How small and ugly the changes can be to make the new tests run
 - How often the tests are run
 - How many teensy-weensy steps make up the refactorings
+- Every time I am making changes to the codebase stale codes & tests needs to be removed. (that looks cumbersome!)